EHCP Provision Not Being Made — What You Can Do | EHCP Clarity

 Should I request an emergency annual review?

 If provision is significantly not being delivered and there is a risk of deterioration, you can request an early or emergency annual review of the EHCP.
-This can be a useful step to formally document the gap, trigger the LA's involvement, and potentially update the EHCP to ensure clearer specification of provision going forward.
+This can be a useful step to formally document the gap, trigger the local authority's involvement, and potentially update the EHCP to ensure clearer specification of provision going forward.

 Sources and further reading